Unit 2

 > Explore how to sketch and develop ideas

-> Understand how to evaluate and review
+> Explore how to prototype and test your work

 Lesson 1: Empathise with people